MrLixm/katana-tools-lxm/src/nodegraph/getLogicalUpstreamNodes/doc/INDEX.md

 ### ![key](https://img.shields.io/badge/key-4f4f4f) ParseSettings["logical"]

 If `True`, only node that contribute to building the scene are visited.
-For exemple, a switch node will only yield one input that contribute to build the scene.
+For example, a switch node will only yield one input that contribute to build the scene.

 ```